Fox, Dominion reach $787M settlement over election claims - KESQ

 Associated Press

 WILMINGTON, Del.
-(AP) — Fox and Dominion Voting Systems reached a $787 million settlement Tuesday in the voting machine company’s defamation lawsuit, averting a trial in a case that exposed how the top-rated network chased viewers by promoting lies about the 2020 presidential election.
+(AP) — Fox News agreed Tuesday to pay Dominion Voting Systems nearly $800 million to avert a trial in the voting machine company’s lawsuit that would have exposed how the network promoted lies about the 2020 presidential election.

+The stunning settlement emerged just as opening statements were supposed to begin, abruptly ending a case that had embarrassed Fox News over several months and raised the possibility that network founder Rupert Murdoch and stars such as Tucker Carlson and Sean Hannity would have to testify publicly.

 “The truth matters.
-Lies have consequences,” Dominion lawyer Justin Nelson said in a news conference outside the courthouse after a judge announced the deal.
+Lies have consequences,” Dominion lawyer Justin Nelson told reporters outside a Delaware courthouse after Superior Court Judge Eric Davis announced the deal.

+Outside of the $787.5 million promised to Colorado-based Dominion, it was unclear what other consequences Fox would face.
+Fox acknowledged in a statement “the court’s rulings finding certain claims about Dominion to be false,” but no apology was offered.

+“We are hopeful that our decision to resolve this dispute with Dominion amicably, instead of the acrimony of a divisive trial, allows the country to move forward from these issues,” Fox said.
+Its lawyers and representatives offered no other comment or details about the settlement.

+Dominion set out to prove in the lawsuit that Fox acted with malice in airing allegations that it knew to be false, or with “reckless disregard” for the truth.
+It presented volumes of internal emails and text messages that showed Fox executives and personalities saying they knew the accusations were untrue, even as the falsehoods were aired on programs hosted by Maria Bartiromo, Lou Dobbs and Jeannine Pirro.

-Records released as part of the lawsuit showed how Fox hosts and executives did not believe the claims by Trump’s allies but aired them anyway, in part to win back viewers who were fleeing the network after it correctly called hotly contested Arizona for Democrat Joe Biden on election night.
+Records released as part of the lawsuit showed that Fox aired the claims in part to win back viewers who were fleeing the network after it correctly called hotly contested Arizona for Democrat Joe Biden on election night.
+One Fox Corp. vice president called them “MIND BLOWINGLY NUTS.”

-The settlement, which does not need the judge’s approval, will end a case that has proven a major embarrassment for Fox News.
-If the case had gone to trial, it also would have presented one of the sternest tests to a libel standard that has protected media organizations for more than half a century.

-Several First Amendment experts had said Dominion’s case was among the strongest they had ever seen.
-Still, there was real doubt about whether Dominion would be able to prove to a jury that people in a decision-making capacity at Fox could be held responsible for the network’s airing of the falsehoods.

-Dominion accused Fox of defaming it by repeatedly airing, in the weeks after the election, false allegations by Trump allies that the company’s machines had flipped votes to Biden — even as many at the network doubted the claims and disparaged those who were making them.

-The company sued both Fox News and its parent, Fox Corp., and said its business had been significantly damaged.

-During a deposition, Fox Corp.
-Chairman Rupert Murdoch, who founded the network, testified that he believed the 2020 election was fair and had not been stolen from Trump.
+During a deposition, Murdoch testified that he believed the 2020 election was fair and had not been stolen from Trump.

 “Fox knew the truth,” Dominion argued in court papers.
 “It knew the allegations against Dominion were ‘outlandish’ and ‘crazy’ and ‘ludicrous’ and ‘nuts.’
 Yet it used the power and influence of its platform to promote that false story.”

+It’s hard to tell what the deal will mean financially for Dominion.
+The company would not provide its most recent earnings, saying the figures were not public.

+In the weeks leading up to the trial, Davis significantly narrowed Fox’s potential line of defense, including nixing the network’s argument that it was merely airing newsworthy allegations.
+Newsworthiness is not a defense against defamation, he said.

-In a March 31 ruling, Davis pointedly called out the news organization for airing falsehoods while noting how the bogus election claims still persist, 2 1/2 years after Trump lost his bid for reelection.
+In a March 31 ruling, he pointedly called out the network for airing falsehoods while noting that bogus election claims still persist more than two years after Trump lost his bid for reelection.

 “The statements at issue were dramatically different than the truth,” Davis said in that ruling.
 “In fact, although it cannot be attributed directly to Fox’s statements, it is noteworthy that some Americans still believe the election was rigged.”

-In its defense, Fox said it was obligated to report on the most newsworthy of stories — a president claiming that he had been cheated out of reelection.
+In its defense, Fox said it was obligated to report on a president who claimed that he had been cheated out of reelection.

 “We never reported those to be true,” Fox lawyer Erin Murphy said.
 “All we ever did was provide viewers the true fact that these were allegations that were being made.”